KMP13-sys/ProjectCalorie/README.txt

 -------------------------------------------------

 Dataset for training ML foods detection : *THFOOD-100* https://github.com/NawanolT/THFOOD-100
-Model to train : YOLOv8 for classification model and Traditional CV for color segments
+Model to train : Efficientnet for classification model

 Tech stack for frontend : Flutter for mobile, React for web.